carbonblack/cbfeeds/README.md

 The CB Response 6.1+ server adds support for one new type of indicator:

   * IPv6 addresses

+The CB Response 7.0+ server adds support for one new type of indicator:

+  * Binary SHA-256

+The CB Response 7.3+ server adds support for two new types of indicator:

+  * Ja3 hash
+  * Ja3s hash

 Please note that query IOC types have significant differences as compared to MD5s, IPv4 and IPv6 addresses, and DNS names.
 Please see notes below regarding their usage.